-Information for UK Medical Students about the STOMP: Tackling Discrimination Study
+Information for Medical Students about the STOMP: Tackling Discrimination Study

 Research project title: The Students and Trainees on Medical Placements: Tackling Discrimination Study (STOMP: Tackling Discrimination)